samuelmeuli/iconsets.org/README.md

 3. Add six sample icons of your icon set under `public/sample-icons/[set-id]/sample-icon-[1-6].svg`.
 Please make sure of the following:
     * The SVG needs to contain `id="icon"` (because it is loaded with `<use>`)
     * The SVG must have the `viewBox` attribute set correctly (according to its height/width)
+    * The color of the strokes or fills might need to be set to `currentColor` to match the light and dark themes
 4. Run the web app and test whether the icon set is rendered correctly (see [Development](#development))
 5. Create a pull request